Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 See if you qualify for programs in less than 2 minutes

-You'll discover the best lenders—from traditional banks to online platforms—learn about secured versus unsecured options, and understand the complete application process.
+This comprehensive guide explains how debt consolidation loans work, typical interest rates (averaging around 12.75% APR in May 2026), and what you need to qualify.
+You'll discover the best lenders from traditional banks to online fintech platforms, learn about secured versus unsecured options, and understand the complete application process.
 We'll also show you how to calculate potential savings and determine when consolidation makes sense for your unique financial situation.

 Key Pinch Points